PLT875/bank-api-example/README.md

 Notes:
 - currently no implementation to track previously submitted round-ups
-- treating spending categories as PAYMENTS and direction as OUT
+- treating spending categories as type PAYMENTS and direction OUT